Iglesia y Convento de La Merced

-the exquisite Baroque facade shows an extraordinary ornamental work done in stucco.
+The exquisite Baroque facade shows an extraordinary ornamental work done in stucco, with a vibrant yellow color.
 Inside the monastery you can also see one of the largest fountains of the city.

 Iglesia y Convento de San Francisco